Gameday Graphic for Game on 10/18/2009

 It is the first of four games the Redskins will play against the AFC West this season.
 Last year, the Redskins were 1-3 against the AFC East.
 Since 2003, they are 7-17 against the AFC.

 The Redskins are 2-0 at FedExField this season.
 They beat the St. Louis Rams 9-7 in Week 2 and the Tampa Bay Buccaneers 16-13 in Week 4.

-Kansas City is the sixth consecutive winless team the Redskins have faced this season.
-That sets an NFL record previously held by the New York Giants in 1954.
+Kansas City is the fifth consecutive winless team the Redskins have faced this season.
+That ties an NFL record previously set by the New York Giants in 1954.

 The Chiefs are coming off a 26-20 overtime loss to the Dallas Cowboys.
 They are 0-3 against the NFC East so far this season.

 The Redskins-Chiefs game will be televised to a regional audience on CBS.
 Ian Eagle does the play-by-play with color commentary by Rich Gannon.